-However, under Florida comparative fault laws, your compensation can be reduced in a personal injury case if you share any blame.
-You wouldn’t lose your right to damages if someone else was even 1% liable.
-Instead, your compensation will be reduced in proportion to your percentage of fault.
+However, under Florida’s modified comparative fault laws, your compensation can be reduced in a personal injury case if you share 50% or less of the blame.
+You will lose your right to damages if you were over 50% liable.

 We’ll Fight to Recover Compensation for All of Your Construction Accident Injuries